By: Marilyn L. Davis

 People Look at Us from Their Perspective

 Often the people around us will point out a negative aspect of us.
-We might come across as arrogant, rude, judgmental, complacent, or a host of other unhealthy characteristics.
 We often find these qualities embarrassing and don’t want to acknowledge them.
+Therefore, when we respond back to these comments, we might come across as arrogant, rude, judgmental, complacent, or a host of other unhealthy characteristics.

 Our defensiveness or hostility might be our ego surfacing, or we think that someone may shatter our illusions of what we’ve projected to people all these years, or we still judge particular aspects of our behavior as so “bad” that we absolutely refuse to acknowledge that they are part of us.